amandabatista/nodejs-express-todoapp/README.md

 Signup for each of these is free, and should only take you a few minutes if you don't already have one.
 You can use your current accounts if you already have one available.

-Once you have everything ready to go, you can move on to the next step.
+Once you have everything ready to go, you can move on to the next step. x

 ## Continuous Integration with Codeship